Guts World Tour: Europe

 The European leg of the tour received positive reviews from critics.
 Nicole Glenonn from the Irish Examiner gave the first show in Dublin a five-star review, applauding the all-female band and dancing crew that accompanied Rodrigo on the show, lauding as well the singer's confidence and charisma as "palpable".
-The Big Issue's Annie McNamee named Rodrigo "the definitive spokesperson for Gen Z girlhood" after the shows held in Glasgow, while writing that "[her] success was built on her understanding of one, fundamental truth; you should never, under any circumstances, underestimate the righteous anger of a teenage girl".
+The Big Issues Annie McNamee named Rodrigo "the definitive spokesperson for Gen Z girlhood" after the shows held in Glasgow, while writing that "[her] success was built on her understanding of one, fundamental truth; you should never, under any circumstances, underestimate the righteous anger of a teenage girl".

 The four-date residency at London's O_{2} Arena was also well received by British media outlets.
-Thomas Smith from NME and El Hunt from the Evening Standard coincided that Rodrigo "has certainly done bigger and better things" after since her debuting tour, and that the currently series of concerts often felt "like a Greatest Hits show rather than her first arena tour".
-Mitch Stevens wrote for The Line of Best Fit that Rodrigo "is able to act as the conduit to bring language to the things that can’t be communicated without a visceral response".
-Harvey Marwood concluded on his review for Clash that "the set hybridisation between relatable and angry-at-times love music and more emotional" intertwined for the "perfect concert".
+Thomas Smith from NME and El Hunt from the Evening Standard coincided that Rodrigo "has certainly done bigger and better things" since her debuting tour and that the concerts often felt "like a Greatest Hits show rather than her first arena tour".
+Mitch Stevens wrote for The Line of Best Fit that Rodrigo "is able to act as the conduit to bring language to the things that can't be communicated without a visceral response".
+Harvey Marwood concluded his review for Clash with "The set hybridisation between relatable and angry-at-times love music and more emotional tracks ... intertwined for the perfect concert.
+Olivia Rodrigo, take a bow."

 Commercial performance

-Billboard and Pitchfork picked Guts World Tour as one of the most anticipated tours of 2024.
-In March 2024, Pollstar reported the tour has grossed a total of $4,233,293 with an attendance of 27,594, from only two shows.
+Billboard and Pitchfork named the Guts World Tour one of the most anticipated tours of 2024.
+In March 2024, Pollstar reported that the tour grossed a total of $4,233,293 with an attendance of 27,594, from only two shows.
 According to reports submitted to Pollstar, twelve shows from the first North American leg grossed $17,274,683 and sold 174,431 tickets, while the four shows at New York City's Madison Square Garden grossed a total $7.7 million.
 The first six European shows grossed a total of $8,584,559 and gathered a total attendance of 80,039, whereas Rodrigo positioned at number eight on the May 2024 reports of Pollstar's Live 75 chart with an average gross of $1,500,592 and attendance of 13,481 per show from five estimated dates.

 The tour marked a major milestone as Rodrigo became the youngest female solo artist to gross over $180 million in her debut arena tour.
 It grossed $184.6 million in total with 1.4 million tickets sold.
 On May 29, 2025, Billboard revealed that Rodrigo's first ever stadium shows in Mexico made a total revenue $12.1 million with over 114,000 tickets sold.